onap/integration/docs/docs_vFW_CNF_CDS.rst

 In this demo we have on purpose created all manual ONAP preparation steps (which in real life are automated) by using Postman so it will be clear what exactly is needed.
 Some of the steps like AAI population is automated by Robot scripts in other ONAP demos (**./demo-k8s.sh onap init**) and Robot script could be used for many parts also in this demo.
 Later when this demo is fully automated we probably update also Robot scripts to support this demo.

-Postman collection is used also to trigger instantion using SO APIs.
+Postman collection is used also to trigger instantiation using SO APIs.

-Following steps are needed to setup postman:
+Following steps are needed to setup Postman:

-- Import this postman collection zip
+- Import this Postman collection zip

-  :download: `Postman collection <files/vFW_CNF_CDS/postman.zip>`
+  :download:`Postman collection <files/vFW_CNF_CDS/postman.zip>`

 - Extract the zip and import 2 postman collection and environment files into Postman
     - `vFW_CNF_CDS.postman_collection.json`
     - `vFW_CNF_CDS.postman_environment.json`

 - For use case debugging purposes to get Kubernetes cluster external access to SO CatalogDB (GET operations only), modify SO CatalogDB service to NodePort instead of ClusterIP.
 You may also create separate own NodePort if you wish, but here we have just edited directly the service with kubectl.
-Note that the port number 30120 is used in postman collection.

 ::